 Frequently Asked Qs

 Have an FAQ not answered here?
-Email admissions@cvcu.us or contact us through our web form for a personal call.
+Email admin@cvcu.us or contact us through our web form to set up a personal call.

-Q: Do I have to take the SAT or ACT to get into CVCU?
+Q: Do I have to take the SAT or ACT to get into Chula Vista Christian?

 A: No. Like a growing number of institutions, CVCU does not require an SAT or an ACT test score for admissions.
 CVCU believes that student intelligence is more than a sum of test scores.
 See our methodology page for more information.